 Because they’re so versatile, you can use these markers on mirrors, glass jars, and windows for various purposes.
 A standard set comes in five metallic colors, namely gold, silver, purple, green, and red – perfect for catching anyone’s attention.

-Whether it’s labeling your spice rack jars or just want to add some reminders on your mirror, these markers will do just that.
+Whether it’s labeling your spice rack jars or just want to add some reminders on your mirror, the marker will do just that.
 And don’t worry about making a mess because these wine glass marker streaks come right off with some soap and water.
 Get it for yourself or gift it to a special wine-loving friend.

 - Stylish, metallic colors